sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The following describes each member of the groups and maps illustrated above.

-- filesystem-item: A list of items both used in representing the nodes of a file-system hierarchy (i.e., directory items that allow one or more directories to be defined in the file structure), and file items that allow one or more files to be specified for a given location.
+- filesystem-item: A list of common items used for representing the filesystem root, relative location, name, and significance of a file or directory item.

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.